 - Write a Letter of Instruction in Your Will: Include instructions in your will explaining how much your partner means to you and your intent on all you want them to have after your death.
 This will help make sure your instructions are clear and honored.

 The more you outline your intentions that include your partner in your estate plan, the more smoothly the distribution of assets will go after your passing.
 Avoid family drama and legal fees by drawing-up an iron-clad estate plan with a trusted professional.

-Shoup Legal is here to work with you through every step of the estate planning process, ensuring that your partner has legal access to your assets if the unexpected were to happen.
-Call (951) 455-4114 or email us at [email protected] to learn more about how we can help you gain peace of mind.
+Shoup Legal is your local estate planning law firm in Temecula and Murrieta.
+We’re here to work with you through every step of the estate planning process, ensuring that your partner has legal access to your assets if the unexpected were to happen.
+Call (951) 445-4114 or email us at [email protected] to learn more about how we can help you gain peace of mind.